Routine Operations aboard USS Gonzalez (DDG 66)

-MEDITERRANEAN SEA — (April 16, 2026) Electrician’s Mate 2nd Class David McPeak, left, and Electrician’s Mate 2nd Kenneth Long troubleshoot topside electrical receptacles during routine maintenance aboard Arleigh Burke-class guided-missile destroyer USS Gonzalez (DDG 66), April 16, 2026.
+MEDITERRANEAN SEA — (April 17, 2026) Fire Controlman 3rd Class Theta Lah, left, receives training on the multi-function display for the Mark 38 25mm Remote Operating Console from Gunner’s Mate 2nd Class Evan MacDougal aboard Arleigh Burke-class guided-missile destroyer USS Gonzalez (DDG 66), April 17, 2026.
 Gonzalez is on a scheduled deployment in the U.S. 6th Fleet area of operations to support the war fighting effectiveness, lethality and readiness of U.S. Naval Forces Europe-Africa, and defend U.S., Allied and partner interests in the region.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Mark Peña)

 |Date Taken: